Aviator for Analysis

 • A Core Performance Engineering Aviator subscription.
 For details, contact your account team to participate in the beta program.

-• A test run must be streamed to OpenText Core Performance Engineering Analysis from each performance engineering solution (required as the data source for handling performance-related questions and requests).
+• A test run must be streamed to OpenText Core Performance Engineering Analysis from each performance engineering solution.
+This provides the data source for performance-related questions and requests.
 For details, see Stream performance test results.

 Use Aviator